What is "Beetling" - Definition & Explanation

 A process in which round-thread linen or cotton fabric is pounded to give a flat effect.
 Beetled linen damask has an increased luster and a leather-like texture.
 Beetling is also used to give a thready or linen-like appearance to cotton.

-Some more terms: Joint
+Some more terms: Prince of Wales

 Companies for Beetling: